shyampurk/kitchen-tracker/BuildAndConfig.md

 		1. Extract the content of the USB COM port driver zip file you downloaded.
 	    	2. Run the installer InstallMTKUSBCOMPortDriver.exe and follow the instructions.

+Step 3 : Download and install Windows USB to Serial driver by downloading and unzipping the [package](tools/CP210x_Windows_Drivers.zip) and running CP210xVCPInstaller_x64.exe or CP210xVCPInstaller_x86.exe ( for 64 bit or 32 bit OS ) installer binary.

 You now have all the hardware and software you need to get started.